bradmartin333/feed/typst/main.typ

 = Welcome to Feed

-This is a production-ready Typst project compiled to HTML using Typst 0.14's experimental HTML features.
+This is a Typst project compiled to HTML using Typst 0.14's experimental HTML features.

 == Features

-- Well-organized project structure
-- Reusable templates
 - GitHub Pages deployment
 - Automatic compilation via GitHub Actions